LeeRoiii/PrintHub-Management-System/README.md

+# PrintHub Management System

-The PrintHub Management System is a Python application designed to simplify and enhance print order management for printing service businesses.
+The PrintHub Management System is a comprehensive Python application designed to simplify and enhance print order management for printing service businesses.
 This user-friendly system allows for easy navigation, efficient order processing, and overall streamlined administration of print orders.
 Additionally, it offers flexible configurations for printing services, business location, and more.

 ## Key Features